postsharp/Metalama.Documentation/content/conceptual/sdk/aspect-weavers.md

 1. Add a class that implements the <xref:Metalama.Framework.Engine.AspectWeavers.IAspectWeaver> interface.
 2. Make sure the class is `public`.
-3. Add the <xref:Metalama.Compiler.MetalamaPlugInAttribute> custom attributes to this class.
+3. Add the <xref:Metalama.Compiler.MetalamaPlugInAttribute> attribute to this class.

 At this point, the code will look like this: